theodoremoreland/mui-x-data-grid-bug-demo/README.md

 I recreated the bug with two combinations of package versions.
 The first tries to replicate the packages used when first encountering the error.
 Said combination can be found on the `main` branch.
 The second combination tries to use the latest package versions and can be found on the `updated-package-versions` branch.

+This bug was discovered when working on a feature for work, in which case we are using Data Grid Premium.
+However, as I do not have a personal premium license, this demo using the free version.
+It seems both versions encounter the same error.

 ## The bug

 When decreasing the number of rows in a Data Grid via clicking a lesser page option or via programmatically deleting rows via some custom UI prompt (such as a Delete button), the Data Grid will throw the following error on `Chrome`: